What we Believe About Communion

 Gloria Dei welcomes children to the table of Holy Communion.
 We believe there is no predetermined age when children understand what it means to participate in Holy Communion.
 When young children ask to participate, the Holy Spirit is at work drawing them into the body of Christ.

 To help you and your child be ready for this important step in their faith journey, we offer an engaging, interactive, and age-appropriate instruction for children and their families twice a year.
-For more information or to register for a class, click on one of the upcoming communion instruction dates at right.
+Currently, due to the COVID-19 pandemic, we have no upcoming communion classes.